klux21/callback_printf/README.txt

 And I did want to add some extra length specifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which can be found since Posix 98 in inttypes.h and as well in stdint.h since the C 11 standard.
-In the C 23 standard there will be be some different length specifiers for that then the l1, l2, l4 or l8 prefixes that callback_printf uses.
-It's not a big thing to update the code for supporting the new prefixes too of course.
 The supported format specifiers are b, B, d, i, o, u, x, X, a, A, e, E, f, F, g, G, s, c, p, n and % for a percent character and the Microsoft specific specifiers C and S.
-The supported size prefixes for the integer formats b, B, d, i, o, u, x and X are currently hh, h, l, ll, t, z and j according to the C standard as well as the Microsoft specific I, I16, I32 and I64.
+The supported size prefixes for the integer formats b, B, d, i, o, u, x and X are currently hh, h, l, ll, t, z and j according to the C standard as well as the Microsoft specific I, I8, I16, I32 and I64.
 Additionally some own prefixes l1, l2, l4 and l8 are supported which specify the byte width of the provided integer arguments.
+The length modifiers w8, w16, w32 and w64 of the new C 23 standard are supported now too.
 The supported lenght modifiers for the formats s and c are l for wchar_t arguments and l1 for 1 byte ISO Latin 8 strings, l2 for 2 byte wide Unicode characters and l4 for 4 bytes wide unicode characters.